 Why did Roger Federer switch to the RF97?

-There was a number why Roger Federer switched to using the RF97 including:
+There were a number of different reasons why Roger Federer made the switch including:

-Once he made the switch to the RF97, Federer’s backhand was much less of a weakness as he was able to deal with high balls much more easily with the new racket.
-This was illustrated beautifully when he beat Rafael Nadal at the 2017 Australian Open.
+Once he made the switch to the RF97, Roger’s backhand was much less of a weakness as he was better able to deal with high balls hit to his backhand.

-3. It helped him get a little more easy power on his serves.
-Although Federer’s serve was always a strength throughout his career, the bigger head size and the thicker beam of the RF 97 has helped him get more power on his serves.
+Although Roger’s serve was always a strength throughout his career, the bigger head size and the thicker beam width of the RF97 helped him get more power on his serves.

-Roger Federer played with the Pro Staff 90 from 2003 until the end of the 2013 ATP Season.
+Roger played with the PS90 from 2003 until the end of the 2013 ATP Season.

-The Wilson Pro Staff 90 is no longer produced by Wilson but you can find PS90 rackets for sale on sites like eBay and Pro Stock Tennis.
+The PS90 is no longer produced by Wilson but you can find PS90 rackets for sale on sites like eBay.

 Which tennis racket is better for recreational players?